danielmrhodes/JANUS/README.md

 *Not all excited states must be included, but currently you cannot "skip" a state.
 If you have 5 excited states, including tensors for states 1, 2, and 3 is fine.
 Including tensors for states 1, 2, and 4 is not.*

-*If the incoming particle trajectory in not parallel to the z-axis, which can be accomplised with the optional /Beam commands, the statical tensor will not technically be correct.
-This would require a rotation that is not yet implemented.*
+*If the incoming particle trajectory in not parallel to the z-axis, which can be accomplished with optional /Beam commands, the statistical tensor will not be correct.
+Correcting this would require a rotation that is not yet implemented.*

 References
 -----------------